-The ETDM process also includes the opportunity to combine agency public noticing and public involvement activities whenever possible.
-This relates to both the federal and state agencies involved in the National Environmental Policy Act (NEPA) and issuing of project permits.
-The individual agency agreements contained in the appendices identify opportunities and constraints for combining public noticing requirements and holding joint public hearings.
+The ETDM Process also includes the opportunity to combine agency public noticing and public involvement activities whenever possible.
+This relates to both the federal and state agencies involved in the NEPA process and issuing of project permits.
+The individual Agency Operating Agreements (AOAs) identify opportunities and constraints for combining public noticing requirements and holding joint public hearings.